nathanrossi/meta-hdl/README.md

 This layer contains recipes for Hardware Description Languages (HDL) tools, which includes tools for simulation, synthesis, etc.

-Only tools released under open source licenses are contained in this layer.
+Only projects released under open source licenses are contained in this layer.

 # Tools